MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/manage-antipatterns.md

 ---
-title: "Cloud operations and management Antipatterns"
+title: Cloud operation and management antipatterns
 description: Just because a new or modernized tooling-chain is introduced it does not equate to faster delivery or better business outcome.
 author: lpassig
 ms.author: brblanch
-ms.date: 01/15/2021
+ms.date: 02/18/2021
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: operate
 ms.custom: think-tank
 ---

-# Cloud operations and management Antipatterns
+# Cloud operation and management antipatterns

-Customers frequently experience a number of common cloud adoption antipatterns while in the operations or management phase of cloud adoption.
-Be cautious when introducing a new or modernized tool-chain.
+Customers frequently experience common cloud adoption antipatterns while in the operation or management phase of cloud adoption.
+Be cautious when you introduce a new or modernized tool chain.

 ## Antipattern: Focusing on tooling rather than business outcomes

 Introducing or modernizing IT tooling can be very exciting and pain-relieving.
-However, new IT tooling should be measured to identify how it will improve the business outcome.
-Just because a new or modernized tool-chain is introduced it doesn't always mean you'll get faster delivery or better business outcome when you use it.
+Measure new IT tooling to identify how it improves the business outcome.
+A new or modernized tool chain doesn't automatically mean that you get a faster delivery or a better business outcome.

-### Example of this antipattern
+### Example: Tooling focus antipattern

-Contoso introduced a new and improved version of their continuous integration and continuous delivery (CI/CD) platform.
-The tool made it easier to define delivery and deployment pipelines and therefore the features were deployed faster.
-The IT department was happy to have delivered a platform that speeds up the pipeline configuration.
-However, once the business units used the tool, they measured that the time to market was not significantly better compared to the old platform.
-In fact, the final approval and release process was neither changed nor improved.
+A company introduces a new, improved version of its continuous integration and continuous delivery (CI/CD) platform.
+The tool makes it easier to define delivery and deployment pipelines, so you can deploy features faster.
+The IT department is happy to deliver a platform that speeds up the pipeline configuration.
+Once a business unit uses the tool, it discovers that the time to market isn't significantly better compared to the old platform.
+The final approval and release process isn't changed or improved.

-### Preferred outcome: define business outcomes
+### Preferred outcome: Business outcome definitions

-To avoid a misalignment between technology and business goals, leaders from both areas should jointly define desired outcomes.
-These outcomes and goals should be Specific, Measurable, Achievable, Reasonable, Time-bound (SMART) and have an impact on technology and the business.
-The Cloud Adoption Framework can help to [determine a proper commitment within the business](/azure/cloud-adoption-framework/manage/considerations/commitment).
+To keep your technology and business goals aligned, leaders from both areas should jointly define desired outcomes.
+Make sure these outcomes and goals are Specific, Measurable, Achievable, Reasonable, and Time-bound (SMART).
+Ensure that the outcomes and goals have an impact on technology and the business.
+The Microsoft Cloud Adoption Framework for Azure can help to [determine a proper commitment within the business](/azure/cloud-adoption-framework/manage/considerations/commitment).

-Simple technology outputs (faster deployment pipelines configuration) shouldn't be used to measure success and should be replaced by technology as well as business outcomes.
-A helpful tool for this task is the [Developer Velocity Assessment](https://azure.microsoft.com/overview/developer-velocity/).
+Don't use simple technology outputs (such as faster deployment and pipeline configurations) to measure success.
+Instead, use technology and business outcomes.
+To help with this task, see [Developer Velocity](https://azure.microsoft.com/overview/developer-velocity/).

 ## Next step